Crossover permits - building or altering a driveway

 Concrete pouring of the excavated crossing must not start before Council has carried out a pre-pour onsite inspection.

 Phone Council's Operations Centre on 8311 4300 to arrange a pre-pour inspection at least 48 hours before the concrete pour.
-The pre-pour inspection will only take place once all permit fees and charges have been paid.

 If the inspector approves the excavation and preparation then the crossing can be constructed.